Nate Prentice

 Faith based therapy

 In addition to being a licensed clinical social worker (LCSW), I am also a trained pastoral counselor as of 2012.
 I work with people who are struggling with moments in their spiritual life using these skills.
-I also use these skills with people who are not Christian, and they help with finding meaning in tough situations.
+I also use these skills with people who are not in the mainstream religions (even agnostics and atheists, as the core issue is finding meaning in suffering), and they help with finding meaning in tough situations.

 Cognitive Behavioral (CBT)